DavidoTek/linux-install-atlauncher/README.md

 ATLauncher should be installed automatically in `~/.local/share/atlauncher/`.

 ### Update / Uninstall
 To update/uninstall ATLauncher, right click on ATLauncher and select update or uninstall.
-ATLauncher will be removed including all saves (worlds, screenshots, texturepacks, ...).
+ATLauncher will be removed except all saves (worlds, screenshots, texturepacks, configs, ...).
+To completely remove all saves, delete `~/.local/share/atlauncher/`.

 ## Dependencies
 Dependencies are **Java 8**, `wget`, `unzip` and `zenity`.
 They should be preinstalled on most modern Linux distributions.
 If not, the installer tries to install them automatically.